Henry IV, Holy Roman Emperor: Early life

-Born on 11 November 1050, Henry was the son of the Holy Roman Emperor, Henry III, by his second wife, Agnes of Poitou.
+Born on 11 November 1050, Henry was the son of Emperor Henry III by his second wife, Agnes of Poitou.
 Henry was most likely born in his father's palace at Goslar.
-His birth had been long-awaited; Henry III had fathered four daughters, but his subjects were convinced only a male heir could secure the "peace of kingdom" (as Hermann II, Archbishop of Cologne, called it in a sermon).
-Henry was first named for his grandfather, Conrad II, Holy Roman Emperor, but Abbot Hugh of Cluny, whom Henry III had appointed as his son's godfather, convinced the Emperor to give his name to his heir.
-While celebrating Christmas 1050 at Pöhlde in Saxony, the ailing Henry III designated his infant son as his successor.
+Henry III had fathered four daughters, but his subjects were convinced only a male heir could secure peace.
+Henry was first named for his grandfather, Emperor Conrad II, but his godfather, Abbot Hugh of Cluny, convinced the Emperor to give his name to his heir.
+While celebrating Christmas 1050 at Pöhlde in Saxony, Henry III designated his infant son as his successor.

 Archbishop Hermann baptised Henry in Cologne on Easter Sunday 1051.
-In November, the Emperor held an assembly at Tribur to secure his son's succession.
+In November, the Emperor held an assembly at Tribur.
 The German princes who attended the meeting elected the one-year-old king.
-They stipulated they would acknowledge him as his father's successor only if he acted as a "just ruler" during his father's lifetime.
+They stipulated they would acknowledge him as his father's successor only if he ruled justly during his father's lifetime.
 Historian Ian S. Robinson supposes the princes actually wanted to persuade Henry III to change his methods of government since the child king had no role in state administration.
 At Christmas 1052, the Emperor made Henry the duke of Bavaria.

 Archbishop Hermann crowned Henry King of Germany in Aachen on 17 July 1054.
-On this occasion, Henry's two-year-old younger brother, Conrad, most likely received Bavaria from their father.
+On this occasion, the Emperor probably granted Bavaria to Henry's two-year-old younger brother, Conrad.
 When Conrad died in 1055, the Emperor gave Bavaria to Empress Agnes.
-The Emperor betrothed Henry to Bertha of Savoy in late 1055.
+He betrothed Henry to Bertha of Savoy in late 1055.
 Her parents, Adelaide, Margravine of Turin, and Otto, Count of Savoy, controlled north-western Italy.
-The Emperor wanted to secure their alliance against the rebellious Godfrey the Bearded.

-Henry III fell seriously ill after eating a stag's liver in late September 1056.
-Historian Herbert Schutz attributes his sudden illness to his exhaustion.
-Already dying, the Emperor commended his son to the protection of Pope Victor II who had come from Italy to Germany to seek the Emperor's protection against the Norman rulers of southern Italy.
+Henry III fell seriously ill in late September 1056.
+Already dying, he commended his son to the protection of Pope Victor II, who had come from Italy to Germany to seek the Emperor's protection against the Normans of southern Italy.
 Henry III died on 5 October 1056.